OSHW/HackerBot/README.md

 Hackerbot 3D printer is based on Ultimaker XY core design

 It was build using CNC aluminium parts, quality chromed shafts and bushings, a reliable extruder and E3D hotends for ultimate performance.
+Enclosure is made in 5mm Polycarbonate and PMMA

 Hackerbot has been build to last a lifetime.

-We also added a Raspberry Pi for WiFi and Ethernet connection (Octoprint) and as optional big stepper motor for smooth, quiet and reliable motion.
+We also added a Raspberry Pi for WiFi and Ethernet connection (Octoprint) and as optional big stepper motor drivers for smooth, quiet and reliable motion.

 We designed it observing, when it was possible, the standards used in RepRap community so you will find easy to change some parts with others (ex. hotends, extruders, etc.)

-Current version of the HackerBot is 2.1 (20-Dec-2015)
+Current version of the HackerBot is 2.2 (26-Jan-2016)

 ''The HackerBot is an open source 3D Printer under CC-SA-BY license.''